 Take Care of Yourself

-The standard health advice that your doctor tells everyone also applies to people who are in recovery!
+The standard health advice that your doctor tells everyone also applies to people in recovery!
 Eating right, exercising, and getting enough sleep are important practices for someone who is healing from the effects of substance use.
-An important truth to remember is that substance use does damage the mind and body, but healthy practices can help a person heal and experience wholeness.
-Always remember, recovery is possible.
-Healthy practices can factor into a person’s goal setting mentioned above.
-Maybe a person can try a new healthy recipe every week.
-Another option would be to set a goal to eat dessert less often (but of course not never!)
-Health goals can help a person take control of their life and own their recovery journey.
+An important truth to remember is that substance use damages the mind and body, but healthy practices can help a person heal and experience wholeness.

 Find Your Purpose

 Everyone is looking for some kind of purpose.
 As a person settles into their recovery journey, they may start to look outward for meaning.
 Participation in communities can be very meaningful for someone in recovery.
-In a community people find value by being part of something bigger than themselves.
+In a community, people find value in being part of something bigger than themselves.
 A community that centers around love and acceptance where all people are treated as if they are important can be a great support system for someone in recovery, and they can participate in being a support to others they are in the community with.

-Parents Need Care Too
+Parents Need Care, Too

 Remember, as you work to support your child through their substance use disorder, you will also need support.
-It can be distressing to watch someone you love have setbacks, and continue to struggle, while you only want the best for them.
+It can be distressing to watch someone you love have setbacks, while you only want the best for them.
 Many of the techniques we talk about that will be helpful for your child may also be helpful for you.
 You should make sure that your support system is filled with people who can be a presence of hope as you navigate what comes next for you, your child, and your family.

 In a support group for parents, you will likely feel less alone.
 Many parents don’t realize that many others are experiencing the same things you are as they attempt to love and support their child through substance abuse.
-In this setting you will be exposed to the experience of the group who may have perspective on your situation.
-Many parents talk about the tension between loving their child through substance use, and avoiding behaviors that enable substance use.
+In this setting, you will be exposed to the experience of the group who may have perspective on your situation.
+Many parents talk about the tension between loving their child through substance use and avoiding behaviors that enable substance use.
 In a group setting, you can explore strategies that will help you act in a way that shows compassion without enabling your child.
 Many parents feel shame that their child is experiencing substance use disorder, but in a support group you can be reminded that you are not alone and that hope is present.

 Regardless of the method of care that is most beneficial to you, taking care of your own needs will be vital as you seek to help your child reach a healthier outcome in their recovery journey.